-The mission of Institutional Audit & Advisory Services is to provide independent, objective assurance and consulting services designed to add value and improve the operations of Montana State University.
-It helps the University accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management, and control processes.
+The mission of Institutional Audit & Advisory Services (IAAS) is to provide independent, objective assurance and advisory services designed to add value and improve the operations of Montana State University.
+It helps the University accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.

-For purposes of this Charter, Montana State University (University) means all campuses, entities, agencies, and affiliated organizations that report directly or indirectly to the President of Montana State University (President).120.00 INDEPENDENCE AND ACCOUNTABILITY
+For purposes of this Charter, Montana State University (University) means all campuses, entities, agencies and affiliated organizations that report directly or indirectly to the President of Montana State University (President).

-- Implement the approved annual plan, including as appropriate special projects requested by the President.
+- Implement the approved annual plan, including special projects requested by the President.

-- Evaluate governance, risk management, and control of the University consistent with this Charter and with the approved annual plan.
-This may include evaluating significant new or changing services, processes, operations, and control processes coincident with their development, implementation, and/or expansion.
+- Evaluate risk management, control and governance of the University consistent with this Charter and with the approved annual plan.
+This may include evaluating significant new or changing services, processes and operations coincident with their development, implementation and/or expansion.

-- Provide consulting services regarding governance, risk management, and control of the University as agreed upon with management.
+- Provide advisory services regarding risk management, control and governance of the University as agreed upon with management.

-- Report significant issues related to governance, risk management, and control of the University, including potential improvements, and provide information concerning such issues through resolution.
+- Communicate significant issues related to risk management, control and governance of the University, including potential improvements, to appropriate levels of management and provide information concerning such issues through resolution.